 My own experience has been that I miss the in-person interactions with employees across the company.
 Sitting in Raleigh, NC (our HQ and largest physical office), I would regularly catch up with employees in the break room or in the hallways, find out how kids were doing, what vacations they’d been on lately (oh to talk about far flung vacation spots, deep sigh), what the plans were for the weekend, and how they were doing in general.
 I also had the opportunity to travel to Boston a couple of times last year, and the UK in December of 2019 and more personally get to know our employees in the Boston, London and Blackburn areas.
 I’m a strong believer that the more personally you can connect with the people you work with, the easier it is to work through conflict, build trust, be accountable to your peers & co-workers, and do your best work.

-Some of the comments from employees, in answer to a question posed about what employees miss the most about working in an office via a company-wide survey we recently conducted include:
+Some of the comments from employees, in answer to a question posed about what benefits employees miss the most about working in an office via a company-wide survey we recently conducted include:

 “I miss having the dedicated space.
 Work space was for work and home space was for home, and it was a difficult adjustment to mix the two.”